OASIS: Online Sample Selection for Continual Visual Instruction Tuning

 \section{Abstract}

-In continual visual instruction tuning (CVIT) scenarios, where multi-modal data continuously arrive in an online streaming manner, training delays from large-scale data significantly hinder real-time adaptation.
-While existing data selection strategies reduce training overheads, they rely on pre-trained reference models, which are impractical in CVIT setups due to unknown future data.
-Recent reference model-free online sample selection methods address this issue but typically select a fixed number of samples per batch (\eg, top-$k$), causing them to suffer from distribution shifts where informativeness varies across batches.
-To address these limitations, we propose \ours, an adaptive online sample selection approach for CVIT that: (1) dynamically adjusts selected samples per batch based on relative inter-batch informativeness, and (2) minimizes redundancy of selected samples through iterative selection score updates.
-Empirical results across various MLLMs, such as LLaVA-1.5 and Qwen-VL-2.5, show that \ours achieves comparable performance to full-data training using only 25\% of the data and outperforms the state-of-the-art.
+In continual instruction tuning (CIT) scenarios, where new instruction tuning data continuously arrive in an online streaming manner, training delays from large-scale data significantly hinder real-time adaptation.
+Data selection can mitigate this overhead, but existing strategies often rely on pre-trained reference models, which are impractical in CIT setups since future data are unknown.
+Recent reference model-free online sample selection methods address this, but typically select a fixed number of samples per batch (\eg, top-$k$), making them vulnerable to distribution shifts where informativeness varies across batches.
+To address these limitations, we propose \ours, an adaptive online sample selection approach for CIT that (1) selects informative samples by estimating each sample’s informativeness relative to all previously seen data, beyond batch-level constraints, and (2) minimizes informative redundancy of selected samples through iterative selection score updates.
+Experiments on various large foundation models show that \ours, using only 25\% of the data, achieves comparable performance to full-data training and outperforms the state-of-the-art sampling methods.